July 31, 2026

 SAP Fieldglass — built for complex, multi-entity vendor and contingent-workforce programs across regions and business units.

-Ramp offers low per-user pricing (from $15/user/mo) and automation for spend/AP; QuickBooks Online (from $17.50/mo) is a budget-friendly choice when you also need accounting + vendor payments.
+Ramp offers low per-user pricing (starting at $15/user/month) and automation for spend/AP; QuickBooks Online (starting at $19/month) is a budget-friendly choice when you also need accounting and vendor payments.

 SAP Fieldglass — KPI dashboards for delivery, quality, responsiveness, and SLA adherence with alerts on deviations.